 Objects of Attention

-(1 Day Workshop) You will bring along a few objects that you consider treasures or interesting in some way.
+(1 Day Workshop) Bring along a few objects that you consider treasures or interesting in some way.
 These might be vintage items or natural objects which have interesting forms and patterns.
 Using close observation of surface, form and pattern you will create a set of thin papers and tissues which will be painted, printed and marked using various paints and inks.
 These will be layered onto a base of foam board which will form a simple shrine-like background with small shelf, suitable for wall-mounting.
 There will be a selection of design ideas for you to consider when responding to your chosen object.

 (1 day workshop) As above, but completed as a smaller, simple paper scroll with the likelihood that stitching will be completed at home following the workshop.